grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ```
 </div>

-k6 will use about 50% of memory in comparison to running the original script.
-It will also reduce the CPU load.
+k6 will use about 50-85% of memory in comparison to running the original script.
+It will also reduce the CPU load, and significantly decrease startup time.

 ### discardResponseBodies